DanielCapannini/WaspSlicer/README.md

 those based on the Marlin, Wasp, Sprinter and Repetier firmware.
 It also works with Mach3, LinuxCNC and Machinekit controllers.

+WaspSlicer is based on PrusaSlicer and
-WaspSlicer is based on WaspSlicer and WaspSlicer is based on [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.
+WaspSlicer is based on PrusaSlicer is based on [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.

 See the [documentation directory](doc/) for more information.